FACULTY FUNDING OPPORTUNITY

 Funds will be provided to Arts and Humanities faculty for meaningful initiatives that support UC San Diego and the San Diego Community College District student recruitment and transfer or connect faculty and students across the institutions.

 Through this initiative, faculty are empowered to serve as the drivers of the collaboration.
 PATH staff can assist with basic logistics and administration of funds.
 Fund requests should be under $1500 unless a significant amount of students will be impacted.
 Fund requests over $1500 will be considered if it is a large collaborative activity between UC San Diego and SDCCD – expected outcomes on the activity must be provided.

 You will receive an email reply back within 7 days of receiving the request.
-For a faster response, please email Laura Martin at email@example.com to let her know a request has been submitted.
+For a faster response, please email Allison Santana at firstname.lastname@example.org to let her know a request has been submitted.

 Successful examples of past initiatives include: